 Williams Syndrome

-Syndrome is the result of a segmental
+Williams Syndrome is the result of a segmental

 aneuploid deletion of a small portion of the long arm of

-Chromosome 7 (2n=46, 7q11.23-).
+Chromosome 7 (2n = 46, 7q11.23-).
 The fluorescence in situ

-hybridation (FISH) image for the stardard karyotype
+hybridization (FISH) image for the standard karyotype

 [above, right] with two complete chromosomes shows